 I’ve been sitting here trying to think of an adequate way to describe exactly what it is that Sonny Chiba does and wears in this second film in Kinji Fukasaku’s highly enjoyable, highly influential Battles without Honor and Humanity series … Continue reading Battles without Honor and Humanity II

 For over half a century, a small city in northern India has been the site of a seemingly endless war between rival crime families.
 Anurag Kashyap’s exploration of the town’s endless cycle of violence spans generations and wonders if anything … Continue reading Gangs of Wasseypur

-At first glance, Last Tycoon is a movie that seems custom-made for me and based entirely on some of my favorite obsessions: Shanghai during the 20s and 30s, old-time fashion, Jazz Age decadence, shidaiqu, a title stolen from an F. Scott Fitzgerald novel, and Chow Yun-fat in a cool suit blowing suckers away.
-Pretty perfect set of ingredients, right?
+At first — and even second — glance, Last Tycoon is a movie that seems custom-made for me and based entirely on some of my favorite obsessions: Shanghai during the 20s and 30s, old-time fashion, Jazz Age decadence, shidaiqu (that … Continue reading Last Tycoon